 The short answer is that yes, Metamucil can work for cats.
 Keep reading for the details on safety, dosing, and more.

-Metamucil is a fiber supplement that contains psyllium husk.
+Metamucil is the brand name of a fiber supplement that contains psyllium husk.
 Psyllium is passed through the digestive system and absorbs water.

 It increases fecal mass, softens the stools, and stimulates contractions in the colon to help push stool out.
 Metamucil is safe to use in cats and it is readily available over the counter at drug stores, grocery stores, and superstores such as Walmart and Target.